rudidude86/gura-lang.github.io/documents/Module.md

   You can use a stream instance to access a file stored in a certain storage.
-  While a stream is opened by specifying a path name associated with it, some modules make it capable of recognizing path names in specific formats.
+  While a stream is opened by specifying a path name associated with it, some modules would expand the path name handler so that it can recognize its specific name format.

-  For example, importing a module named `curl` would allow access to a file stored in networks and expand path names to be able to recognize what begin with '`http:`'.
+  For example, importing a module named `curl` would allow access to a file stored in networks and enhance the path name handler to be able to recognize names that begin with '`http:`'.

         import(curl)
         print(readlines('http://example.com/index.html'))

-  Module `zip` provides functions to read and write content of ZIP files. and it would make the path name accessible in a ZIP file.
+  For another example, module `zip` provides functions to read and write content of ZIP files. and it would make the path name accessible in a ZIP file.
   The example below prints a content of `doc/readme.txt` that is stored in `foo.zip`.